Pearls from artists* # 282

 Comments are welcome!

 Posted on January 10, 2018, in An Artist's Life, Inspiration, Pearls from Artists, Quotes and tagged "Matisse the Master A Life of Henri Matisse: The Conquest of Colour 1909 - 1954", "The Champ", color, decorative, dismissal, Hilary Spurling, Matisse, sandpaper, sensibility, soft pastel, superficial, twentieth century artists.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 282.